Oleaceae Hoffmanns. & Link

 oh-lee-AY-see-eye

-The Oleaceae Family was named and described by Johann Centurius von Hoffmannsegg and Johann Heinrich Friedrich Link in Flore Portugaise (short version) in 1809.
+The plant family Oleaceae was named and described as such by Johann Centurius von Hoffmannsegg and Johann Heinrich Friedrich Link in Flore Portugaise (short version) in 1809.

-Plants of the World online lists 27 accepted genera in this family with include olive, ash, jasmine, forsythia, lilac etc.
+As of 12-21-23 when I last updated this page, Plants of the World online still lists 29 genera in this family that includes olive, ash, jasmine, forsythia, lilac, etc.

 For more information about this family of plants, please click on the links below.
 The links take you directly to the information about the family.